NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_data.md

 Dynamic components are those that define differential equations to run a transient simulation.
 Basically those are:

-- Vector of `PSY.DynamicInjection` elements.
-These components must be attached to a `PSY.StaticInjection` that connects the power flow solution to the dynamic formulation of such device. `PSY.DynamicInjection` can be `PSY.DynamicGenerator` or `PSY.DynamicInverter`, and its specific formulation (i.e. differential equations) will depend on the specific components that define such device.
+- Vector of `DynamicInjection` elements.
+These components must be attached to a `StaticInjection` that connects the power flow solution to the dynamic formulation of such device. `DynamicInjection` can be `DynamicGenerator` or `DynamicInverter`, and its specific formulation (i.e. differential equations) will depend on the specific components that define such device.
-- (Optional) Selecting which of the `PSY.Lines` (of the `PSY.Branch` vector) elements must be modeled of `DynamicLines` elements, that can be used to model lines with differential equations.
+- (Optional) Selecting which of the `Lines` (of the `Branch` vector) elements must be modeled of `DynamicLines` elements, that can be used to model lines with differential equations.

 To start we will define the data structures for the network.